slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-relationship-flirt.md

 2. reveal their real feeling about each other.
 3. we can pick up where we left off, I never stop loving you.
 4. who are you going to impress?
+5. make a pass at
+8. I am probably way out of line here, It's been three years,your probably see someone else now, but if we could have one night together,for old times sake, would you like some hot, steamy, wild night.